eamoe/programming-bitcoin/README.md

 Transactions assign bitcoins to a locking script.
 The locking script is what’s specified in the ScriptPubKey field.

 The unlocking of the lockbox is done in the ScriptSig field.

+## Transaction Creation and Validation

+Every node, when receiving transactions, makes sure that each transaction adheres to the network rules.
+This process is called transaction validation.

+The main things that a node checks:

+- The inputs of the transaction are previously unspent (prevents double-spending).

+    This can be checked by any full node by looking at the UTXO set.

+    A full node can check the spentness of an input pretty easily, but a light client has to get this information from someone else.

+- The sum of the inputs is greater than or equal to the sum of the outputs (makes sure no new bitcoins are created, except a coinbase transaction).

+    Since inputs don’t have an amount field, this must be looked up on the blockchain.
+Once again, full nodes have access to the amounts associated with the unspent output, but light clients have to depend on full nodes to supply this information.

+- The ScriptSig successfully unlocks the previous ScriptPubKey (makes sure that the combien scripti is valid).